Design and anatomy of GWCelery

 Conceptual overview

-Several online gravitational-wave transient search pipelines (currently Gstlal, PyCBC, cWB, and oLIB) upload candidates in real time to GraceDB, the central database and web portal for low-latency LIGO/Virgo analyses.
+Several online gravitational-wave transient search pipelines (currently Gstlal, PyCBC, MBTA, CWB, and Mly) upload candidates in real time to GraceDB, the central database and web portal for low-latency LIGO/Virgo analyses.
 Whenever an event is uploaded or altered, GraceDB pushes machine-readable notifications through IGWN Alert, a pubsub system based on Kafka.

 GWCelery interacts with GraceDB by listening for IGWN Alert messages and making REST API requests through the GraceDB client.
-GWCelery interacts with GCN by listening for and sending GCN Notices using the Comet VOEvent broker.
+GWCelery sends public alerts to astronomers and receives external trigger alerts (Fermi, Swift, SNEWS) via Kafka.

 The major subsystems of GWCelery are: